 SEE maintains bank account at a local financial institution.
 The deposits at the institution are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 Cash balances held in brokerage accounts are insured by the Securities Investor Protection Corporation (SIPC) up to \$250,000 per institution.
 From time-to-time cash held during the year exceeded the insured thresholds.
-At December 31, 2021 SEE held \$376,000 of cash deposits in excess of FDIC insurance limits.
+At December 31, 2023 SEE held approximately \$650,000 of cash deposits in excess of FDIC insurance limits.

-Note 12: Lease Commitments
+Note 12: Right of Use Asset, Liability Under Operating Lease and Lease Commitments